canonical/operator/docs/howto/get-started-with-charm-testing.md

 **What you'll need:**
 - knowledge of testing in general
 - knowledge of Juju and charms
-- knowledge of the Juju models and events, esp. the data involved in a charm's lifecycle (e.g. see {ref}`Talking to a workload control flow from A to Z <talking-to-a-workload-control-flow-from-a-to-z>`)
+- knowledge of the Juju models and events, esp. the data involved in a charm's lifecycle (e.g. see [Talking to a workload control flow from A to Z]())

 **What you will learn:**
 - What are the starting points for adding tests to a charm?